matheusfrancisco/glcm.cuda/README.md

 - [ ] use shared memory to improve performance
 - [ ] try remove data dependency

-- [ ] implement normalization in gpu and cpu
-- [ ] implement features in gpu and cpu
-- [ ] implement average in gpu and cpu
-- [ ] implement variance in gpu and cpu
-- [ ] implement contrast in gpu and cpu

 ## Evaluation
 We will run a glcm algorithm in the CPU and in the GPU and compare the results and the time it takes to run the algorithm.